ΠΛATΩNOΣ ΠOΛITEIA Z' - Plato's Republic Book VII

 Sōkratēs

-"Finally, I think that the real sun, and not the reflections in the waters, nor it in other, foreign media -- for these are illusions -- but then the thing itself as itself in its own medium he would be able to fully see -- and he would gaze upon what the object truly is."
+"Finally, I think that the real sun, and not the reflections in the waters, nor it in other mimetic media -- for these are illusions -- but then the thing itself as itself in its own medium he would be able to fully see -- and he would gaze upon what the object truly is."

 Glaukōn